david-swift/ActionKit-macOS/Sources/ActionKit/ActionKit.docc/GettingStarted.md

 ## Usage

 ### Function
-You first need to define the function that the user can edit.
+You first need to define the ``Function`` which the user can edit.
 You need to define a function identifier, name and description.
 ```swift
 @State private var function = Function(
     id: "user-function",